Indian movies depicting dementia

 Astu (Marathi) अस्तु!

 अस्तु!
 (Astu – So Be It) (Marathi): This 2013 movie is about a Sanskrit scholar who has dementia and wanders off.
-Starring includes Dr. Mohan Agashe , Iravati Harshe , Milind Soman , Amruta Subash ,and others.
+Starring includes Dr. Mohan Agashe , Iravati Harshe , Milind Soman , Amruta Subash, and others.
 Dr. Mohan Agashe, the actor who plays the scholar with dementia, is a psychiatrist and a veteran, respected Marathi actor.
-The movie starts with the incident where the wandering happens and combines flashbacks as well as scenes from the present to portray the scholar in his days before dementia and as the dementia grows.
+The movie starts with the wandering episode and combines flashbacks as well as scenes from the present to portray the scholar in his days before dementia and as his dementia grows.
 Early symptoms, the suspicion of something being wrong, the diagnosis, the growing symptoms are all shown along with the adjustments and problems faced by his daughter and her family because of the situation.
 The wandering scholar is attracted to an elephant, and tags along with the mahout and his daughter.
 As he does not give his name or address, they take him with them, and treat him with affection and respect, viewing him as a holy man who has become childlike.
 The police finally manage to locate him and reunite him with his daughter and family.
 Characterization is very well done, and the acting is excellent.
-The movie has received very good reviews from critics and been appreciated by activists in the domain of dementia and ageing.
+The movie has received very good reviews from critics and been appreciated by advocates and volunteers in the domain of dementia and ageing.
 Trailer: ASTU “SO BE IT” Opens in new window.
-Also, Facebook page of AstuOpens in new window.
+Also, Facebook page of AstuOpens in new window and Wikipedia page Opens in new window.

-How to watch(rechecked Feb 2019): The movie can be seen on Amazon Prime Video.
+How to watch: The movie can be seen on Amazon Prime Video in some countries.
 Some special screenings for dementia awareness have also been arranged by requesting the producers/ directors.

 [back to top]